yexin0720/5102_innovation_challenge/README.md

 5. `npm install`
 6. `npm run start`
-The front end will be running on http://localhost:3000/ or
+The front end will be running on http://localhost:3000/

+or

+1. open another separate terminal window
+2. `conda activate venv`
-1. `cd OurApp`
+3. `cd OurApp`
+4. `yarn install`
-2. `yarn start`
+5. `yarn start`
-3. The app will be running on http://localhost:3000/
+6. The app will be running on http://localhost:3000/